kazuho/draft-kazuho-httpbis-reverse-tcp/draft-kazuho-httpbis-reverse-tunnel.md

-However, when the client acts as a transport-layer protocol relay (i.e., relaying TCP connections), it becomes the responsibility of the reverse tunnel protocol to convey the client-side idenity of the TCP connection being relayed.
+However, when the client acts as a transport-layer protocol relay (i.e., relaying TCP connections), it becomes the responsibility of the reverse tunnel protocol to convey the 4 tuple of the TCP connection being relayed.

 ## Signalling Client Address